Evnty

 // Values from any source appear in target

-const value = await target; // 'Hello'
+const value = await promise; // 'Hello'

 Signal.emit(value: T): boolean